 Hydro represents the remaining .19 percent of the Sunflower generation mix.
-Sunflower receives hydro energy through a PPA through Western Area Power Administration.
+Sunflower receives hydro energy through the Western Area Power Administration.

 Sunflower’s fuel diversity protects it from unforeseen shifts within the fuel market and allows Sunflower to provide affordable and reliable energy to those we serve.

 The Southwest Power Pool (SPP), the regional transmission operator to which Sunflower belongs, launched the Integrated Marketplace (IM) in March of 2014 as part of an ongoing effort to provide SPP members with a robust wholesale energy market.

 As an IM market participant, Sunflower buys all of the energy required to meet customer demand from the market and sells energy to the market from its generating resources.
 The revenue earned from selling energy to the market from Sunflower’s generators helps offset the cost of energy used to meet Sunflower’s demand.
 The IM also includes provisions to ensure transmission owners, such as Sunflower, retain the value associated with their transmission assets.
 All IM transactions are made a day in advance based on our system’s estimated demand and offer information associated with our generating resources.
 The day-ahead transactions are then trued-up in real time based on actual energy flows.
 This results is an integrated system of supply and demand that ultimately means a more efficient and cost-effective use of all the assets within the SPP footprint.